Jewish Federation Of Omaha Inc

 - Academic excellence and achievement are key factors

-- Each scholarship program has specific eligibility criteria
+- Each scholarship programme has specific eligibility criteria

 - Adherence to stated deadlines is critical